Flight delayed: China’s own ‘Air Force One’ yet to carry Xi

 The 767-300 was never used by any top Chinese leader after delivery.
 It operated commercial flights and was sold to a Kazakh airline in 2014.

 The Air China 747-8i that has been tipped as the “Chinese Air Force One,” manufactured in November 2014 and registered as B-2479, is said to have undergone thorough cabin modifications in Hamburg, Germany, from May 2015 and flew back home for further testing in October 2016.

 One of its recent known flights was in April, when it traveled from Beijing to Chengdu in southwestern China and returned without touching down, covering 3,400 kilometers in almost six hours.
 The plane can fly up to 14,000km without refueling.

-Besides a luxurious master suite-cum-executive office for the president and the first lady, a cavernous main lounge for ministers and top aides, a medical center, a secret-service command room, and other features it’s believed that the new jet, already called the “flying Zhongnanhai,” will have all the security and communication features to ensure real-time command and conferencing and defense against threats from the air or the ground.
+Besides a luxurious master suite-cum-executive office for the president and the first lady, a cavernous main lounge for ministers and top aides, a medical center as well as a secret-service command room, it’s believed that the new jet, already called the “flying Zhongnanhai,” will have all the security and communication features to ensure real-time command and conferencing and defense against threats from the air or the ground.